FMIA Week 5: Brock Purdy is your new MVP frontrunner, and remembering Dick Butkus

 Isn’t that what you want your quarterback to do, instead of getting caught up in the maelstrom of the modern NFL world?
 When I told him lots of people still were skeptical of him, Purdy smiled and said, “It’s all good.”
 That’s a good thing: He realizes no one in his building cares that The Ringer thinks he’s a below-mediocre quarterback.
 And that’s all that matters to him.
 A football player who doesn’t listen to the outside noise.
 How refreshing.

 The 2023 season is 28 percent complete (77 games played out of 272), and the oddity, to me, is that the NFL has only three teams at the extremes.
 Niners and Eagles, unbeaten.
-Bears, winless.
-The 28 other teams have zero zeroes next to their names.
+Panthers, winless.
+The 29 other teams have zero zeroes next to their names.

 Ranking teams always has a bit of silliness attached.
 This week, for instance, you might ask: The Bills just beat Miami by 28 eight days ago, so how can you have the Bills behind the Dolphins?
 I would answer this way: Eight days ago, at the start of Miami-Buffalo, the two most important players on their defense were healthy—Tre’Davious White for three quarters, Matt Milano for the entire game.
 Now they’re both gone, likely for the season.
 So the Bills are a different team this morning, and not in a good way.